-Victim Advocate Program
+Victim Advocate Program (VAP)

 A victim advocate is available 24 hours a day to respond to the needs of victims of crimes, including victims of sexual battery.
 Advocates offer emotional support practical assistance (such as contacting professors when requested), and necessary referrals (to counseling, legal aid, medical attention, etc.).
 Whenever possible, the University will assist student victims in rearranging class schedules and room assignments if requested.
 The goal of the program is to help students cope with their victimization and continue to have a rewarding college experience.
-Advocates can be contacted by calling (850) 644-7161 or (850) 644-2277 weekdays, and (850) 644-1234 (through FSU Police Department) evenings and weekends and asking to speak to an advocate.
+Advocates can be contacted 24/7 by calling (850) 644-7161 or texting (850) 756-4320.
+VAP can also be contacted by emailing victims-advocate@fsu.edu.